Related Covered Product Categories

 When used and handled properly, energy-efficient room air conditioners provide years of safe and effective service.
 Federal users should be aware of the following user tips.

 Refrigerants with ozone-destroying chlorofluorocarbons (CFCs) were used many years ago in room air conditioners and other appliances.
 Products manufactured today use refrigerants that have a much lower ozone-depleting effect.
 The Clean Air Act requires that the refrigerant be recovered from appliances prior to final disposal.
-For compliance information, call the EPA's Stratospheric Protection Division Information Hotline at 800-296-1996.
+Learn more about EPA's Stationary Refrigeration Safe Disposal Requirements.

 Lawrence Berkeley National Laboratory provided supporting analysis for this acquisition guidance.